 Bond beams are used inside a building or freestanding wall, which requires additional reinforcement.

-This may be for the wind loads, extreme conditions and additional structural support for storm or seismic activity.
+This may be suitable for the wind loads, extreme conditions, and additional structural support for storm or seismic activity.

 They also called as lintel blocks, as they offer the continuous horizontal reinforcement in masonry construction.